 With no options, p4 protects displays the lines in the protections table that apply to the current user.
 If a file argument is provided, only those lines in the protection table that apply to the named files are displayed.
-Using the -m flag displays a one-word summary of the maximum applicable access level.
+Using the -m flag displays a one-word summary of the maximum applicable access level, ignoring exclusionary mappings.